Diffusion differentiable resampling: Abstract

 \section{Abstract}

 This paper is concerned with differentiable resampling in the context of sequential Monte Carlo (e.g., particle filtering).
-We propose a new informative resampling method that is instantly differentiable, based on an ensemble score diffusion model.
+Drawing on reparametrisation, we propose a new resampling method that is informative and instantly differentiable, based on a training-free diffusion model surrogate.
 We theoretically prove that our diffusion resampling method provides a consistent resampling distribution, and we show empirically that it outperforms the state-of-the-art differentiable resampling methods on multiple filtering and parameter estimation benchmarks.
 Finally, we show that it achieves competitive end-to-end performance when used in learning a complex dynamics-decoder model with high-dimensional image observations.